Viaprestige/Viasocial/README.md

 Use function **count('{option}')** :

-The object is for example [this article](http://www.viaprestige-lifestyle.com/Tendances/la-cle-usb-google-nouveaute-pour-securiser-les-donnees/)
+The object, is for example this <a href="http://www.viaprestige-lifestyle.com/Tendances/la-cle-usb-google-nouveaute-pour-securiser-les-donnees/" target="_blanc">article</a>

 	$object->count('sourceId');
 	// Returns the object's ID